Pinsplash/halflife2chaos/README.md

 # Half-Life 2 Chaos
 ## Installing
 1. Install `Source SDK Base 2013 Singleplayer` from Steam.
 2. Switch the SDK to the 'upcoming' beta.
-Press right click -> `Properties...` -> `Betas` and change the dropdown `None` to `upcoming - upcoming`.
+Right click on it in Steam and then click `Properties...` -> `Betas` and change the dropdown `None` to `upcoming - upcoming`.
 Changing this setting will prevent immediate crashes.
-3. Download latest `hl2c.zip` file from [releases](https://github.com/Pinsplash/halflife2chaos/releases).
+3. Download latest `hl2c.zip` file from the [releases](https://github.com/Pinsplash/halflife2chaos/releases) page.
-4. Extract `hl2chaos` from the dowloaded zip file into `Steam/steamapps/sourcemods/`.
+4. Extract the `hl2chaos` folder from the zip file into `Steam/steamapps/sourcemods/`.
 The path to gameinfo.txt should look like this: `Steam/steamapps/sourcemods/hl2chaos/gameinfo.txt`.
 Do the same for `ep1chaos` and `ep2chaos` if you want to play Chaos in Half-Life 2: Episode One/Two.
 5. Restart Steam for the mod(s) to appear in your library.

+For Half-Life 2 Chaos, but not the Episodes, you must have Half-Life 2 installed for the mod to find the levels.

 As of version 0.2.2, you no longer need to copy map files into the `maps` folders.